 BUT THEY SHOULD.
 EVERYONE SHOULD.

 So I’ve talked about Ljubljana, the capital city.
 But we did venture forth from the city.
 Ljubljana is right in the middle of Slovenia, and it’s not a very big country (at least, this is what I say as a Canadian… a Liechtensteiner may very well think of Slovenia as a vast country… it’s all about perspective).
-So, this makes it easy to simply make Ljubljana your base and take a bunch of day trips out from there.
-Which is what we decided to do because I basically hate changing hotels too often, it makes me grouchy.
+So, it’s easy to make Ljubljana your base and take a bunch of day trips out from there.

-So anyway, we visited in the midst of a heat wave.
+So.
+We visited Slovenia in the midst of a heat wave.
 OF COURSE WE DID.
 Every place we visit bursts into flames upon our arrival.
 Which is all the more painful to us I suppose because we are extremely sensitive, fair-skinned folks who are actually enjoying the fact that yes today it is snowing here at home, in May.
 (YES.
 I kid you not.
 On BOTH counts.)

 And so… as Slovenia was super-duper hot and we were not loving that aspect, we decided to check out the caves we’ve heard so much about.
 We were told they’re very cold.
-That was really our main motivation.
+That was really our main motivation to visit any and every cave.

-So yeah, Slovenia boasts some of the most spectacular wonders of the natural world.
+Slovenia boasts some of the most spectacular wonders of the natural world.
 It’s a stunning, verdant land of varying topographies.
 And on this particular day, we visited the Škocjan Caves.
-I have provided that link for you there because we don’t really have very many pictures of what it’s like in the caves.
+We don’t really have very many pictures of what it’s like in the caves.
 Photography is not permitted in the Škocjan Caves, and we play by the rules when it comes to stuff like that (FOR THE RECORD).
 But not everyone else does.
-So here’s another link, to a blog post by some bloggers that just found/stole images from travellers who did not heed this no-photography-in-the-caves rule.
+So here’s a link to a blog post by some people who used images from travellers who did not heed this no-photography-in-the-caves rule.
 It’s a pretty great collection of photos, and conveys our experience pretty well.

 That is to say… it’s SPECTACULAR.